philion/wikinator/README.md

 - [x] add CLI options, using type (not all implemented)
 - [x] initial commit to github
 - [ ] add image handling
-- [ ] upload to pypi and confirm uvx commands
+- [x] upload to pypi and confirm uvx commands

 Cruft removed.
 README updated. (author waves, breaking 4th wall)

 Moving on the main() cleanup and adding support for https://github.com/fastapi/typer

 Added simple CLI options for src and dest.
 Got end-to-end tree processing.

+Added Makefile to help with release management.
+Got PyPI setup: https://pypi.org/project/wikinator/

+`uvx wikinator` is working.

 Let's go for git and call it a day!